fabiolb/fabio/docs/content/ref/proxy.matcher.md

 For example, `/foo*` matches `/foo`, `/fool` and `/fools`.
 Also, `/foo/*/bar` matches `/foo/x/bar`.

-`nocase` matching is similar to `prefix`, except it uses a case insensitive comparison
+`iprefix` matching is similar to `prefix`, except it uses a case insensitive comparison

 The default is